Chemguide: Support for CIE A level Chemistry

 It is only a problem if you are the only person to find an exam hard.
 If everyone finds it hard, the examiners adjust the grade boundaries to allow for it.

-In some cases, then, you could have come out of an exam getting almost half of the paper wrong, and yet still have got an A on it.
 That is completely ridiculous, of course, but it isn't really your problem.
 The people setting the questions simply have no idea how to set questions of a sensible standard.

 Despite the fact that CIE often set hard papers, you can still get a good grade.